23 November 2022

 We are developing a fully human monoclonal antibody (mAb) targeting the receptor for IL-6 as a potential treatment for lung diseases.Learn more about Anti IL-6R

-Milciclib is the Company’s Phase 2 clinical candidate for the treatment in cancer indications.
+Milciclib is the Company’s clinical candidate for the treatment in cancer indications.
 The company is exploring the combination of milciclib and gemcitibine in NSCLC patients with pan KRAS+ mutations.Learn more about Milciclib

 Tiziana is currently conducting clinical development programs for Foralumab, Anti IL-6R and Milciclib

-Tiziana reported postive clinical data in a Phase I clinical trial of nasally-dosed Foralumab in healthy subjects in collaboration with Dr. Howard Weiner at Brigham and Women’s Hospital in Boston.
-Phase 2 for both orally administered Foralumab for the treatment of Crohn's disease and nasally administered Foralumab for the treatment of Pro-MS is anticipated to be complete in Q2 2021.See more Foralumab clinical trials
+Tiziana reported positive clinical data in a Phase I clinical trial of nasally-dosed Foralumab in healthy subjects in collaboration with Dr. Howard Weiner at Brigham and Women’s Hospital in Boston.
+Phase 2 patient enrollment is expected to begin in 1H 2022 for nasally administered Foralumab for the treatment of Non-active SPMS.See more Foralumab clinical trials

-Manufacturing of clinical supplies for a Phase 1 study is anticipated to be completed in 3Q/4Q 2022 and we plan to initiate a Phase 2 trial in Q4 2022/1Q 2023.
+Manufacturing of clinical supplies for a Phase 1 study is anticipated to be completed in 4Q 2022.

 We are exploring a study to evaluate the combination of milciclib and gemcitabine in NSCLC subjects with associated pan KRAS-positive mutations.See more Milciclib clinical trials